Table of Contents

 Assets - The effective asset limit for single MaineCare applicants in 2018 is $10,000 in countable resources.
 Married couples with two applicants are permitted $15,000.
 (Unlike income, assets are considered jointly.)
 If one spouse is not seeking assistance, the applicant spouse is permitted up to $10,000, and the non-applicant spouse can retain up to $123,600.
 Emphasis should be put on the fact that these limits are for countable assets.
 There are non-countable / exempt assets that include a family home provided its value does not exceed $858,000, household goods, and a vehicle, provided it is in use and not an investment or high-value collector's item.

 Qualifying When Over the Limit – Fortunately, there are options for residents whose finances are greater than the allowable limits.
 MaineCare offers a Medically Needy exception for persons with high recurring medical costs that consume most of their income.
 With this option, which is often referred to as a Spend Down Program, it works similarly to a deductible program.
 Once the applicant spends down their excess income on medical bills and meets the income limit, the applicant is eligible for Elderly and Adults with Disabilities Waiver for the remainder of the six-month “spend down” period.

 Working with a Medicaid planner is another approach for families who cannot afford their care costs.
 Planners help families qualify for MaineCare by re-allocating their excess income into qualifying trusts and by converting resources into non-countable assets.
 These and other approaches are complicated and require expertise.
 Read more here.

 Each applicant receives a customized care plan that can include any of these benefits.
 Certain services, such as personal care and in-home respite care, can be consumer directed.

-One can apply online or contact their local Aging and Disability Resource Center for more information and to check on wait list status.
+One can apply online or contact their local Aging and Disability Resource Center for more information.